realworldocaml/book/en/03-variables-and-functions.md

 Note that in the above example, we take advantage of the fact that the right hand side of `||` is evaluated lazily, only being executed if the left hand side evaluates to false.

+OCaml distinguishes between non-recursive definitions (using `let`) and recursive definitions (using `let rec`) largely for technical
+reasons: the type-inference algorithm needs to know when a set of function definitions are mutually recursive, and for some technical reasons that don't apply to a pure language like Haskell, these have to be marked explicitly by the programmer.

+But this decision has some good effects.
+For one thing, recursive (and especially mutually recursive) definitions are harder to reason about than non-recursive definitions that proceed in order, each building on top of what has already been defined.
+It's therefore useful that, in the absence of an explicit marker, new definitions can only build upon ones that were previously defined.

+In addition, having a non-recursive form makes it easier to create a new definition that extends and supersedes an existing one by shadowing it.

 ### Prefix and Infix operators ###